kloimhardt/clj-tiles/screenshots/technical_details.md

 An example is the file [https://raw.githubusercontent.com/kloimhardt/clj-tiles/master/public/org/sicm-book-vscheme-part1.org](https://raw.githubusercontent.com/kloimhardt/clj-tiles/master/public/org/sicm-book-vscheme-part1.org)

-This tutorial was called "Visual Algebra" above, the URL to load it is [https://kloimhardt.github.io/cljtiles.html?org=https://raw.githubusercontent.com/kloimhardt/clj-tiles/master/public/org/sicm-book-vscheme-part1.org](https://kloimhardt.github.io/cljtiles.html?org=https://raw.githubusercontent.com/kloimhardt/clj-tiles/master/public/org/sicm-book-vscheme-part1.org)
+The according tutorial was called "Visual Algebra" above, the URL to load it is [https://kloimhardt.github.io/cljtiles.html?org=https://raw.githubusercontent.com/kloimhardt/clj-tiles/master/public/org/sicm-book-vscheme-part1.org](https://kloimhardt.github.io/cljtiles.html?org=https://raw.githubusercontent.com/kloimhardt/clj-tiles/master/public/org/sicm-book-vscheme-part1.org)

 It is also possible to load this file from local disc.
 For this you have to start a local web server with so called CORS enabled.
 Any off the shelf server provides CORS, we give an example using Python.

-For a demonstration, the simplest is to download this whole github repository (although this is not strictly necessary, see below).
+For a demonstration, the simplest is to download this whole github repository (although this is not strictly necessary, see all the caveats below).
 Then, on the command line, change into the `clj-tiles/public/org` directory.
 Run the following command:

 ```
  python3 cors_server.py